-- How the project will result in the creation and preservation of jobs, including number of onsite and other direct jobs (on a 2,080 work-hour per year, full-time equivalent basis), and timeline for achieving the anticipated job creation. - How the different phases of the project will affect job creation (consider the construction period vs. operating period) - How the project will create or preserve jobs or new or expanded business opportunities for populations in Economically Distressed Areas (consider the construction period vs. operating period) - How the project will result in increases in efficiency by promoting technological advances. - How the project represents an investment that will generate long-term economic benefits (including the timeline for achieving economic benefits and describe how the project was identified as a solution to a wider economic challenge) - If applicable, how the project will help to avoid reductions in State-provided essential services.
+- How the project will result in the creation and preservation of jobs, including number of onsite and other direct jobs (on a 2,080 work-hour per year, full-time equivalent basis), and timeline for achieving the anticipated job creation. - How the different phases of the project will affect job creation (consider the construction period vs. operating period) - How the project will create or preserve jobs or new or expanded business opportunities for populations in Economically Distressed Areas (consider the construction period vs. operating period) - How the project will result in increases in efficiency by promoting technological advances. - How the project will result in increases in efficiency by promoting technological advances.
+How the project represents an investment that will generate long-term economic benefits (including the timeline for achieving economic benefits and describe how the project was identified as a solution to a wider economic challenge) - If applicable, how the project will help to avoid reductions in State-provided essential services.